annasergeenko/annasergeenko/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on bioinformatics projects
-- 🌱 I’m a PhD student in AI and Robotics
-- 👯 I’m looking to collaborate with everybody:)

 <!--
 **annasergeenko/annasergeenko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.